 The following iterative algorithm is due to Buneman and Levy [2].

 ITERATIVE ALGORITHM

-move the smallest disk one tower clockwise $\frac{\text{WHILE}}{\text{WHILE}} \quad \text{a disk (other than the smallest)} \\ \quad \text{can be moved } \frac{\text{DO}}{\text{move that disk}} \\ \quad \text{move the smallest disk one tower clockwise} \\ \\ \frac{\text{ENDWHILE}}{\text{ENDWHILE}}$

-The Buneman and Levy algorithm assumes that the towers are arranged in a circle or assigned the numbers 0, 1, $2 \mod 3$.
+The Buneman and Levy algorithm assumes that the towers are arranged in a circle or assigned the numbers 0, 1, 2 mod 3.
 The minor difficulty is to decide which way to move the smallest disk.
-If n is ODD, disk 1 (the smallest) should be moved to its target tower, but when n is EVEN, disk 1 should be moved to the nontarget tower.
-The simplest way to handle this is to arrange the towers in circular order 0, 0, 0, 0 when 0 is ODD and in circular order 0, 0, 0, 0 when 0 is EVEN.
+If n is ODD, disk 1 (the smallest) should be moved to its target tower, but when n is EVEN, disk 1 should be moved to the non-target tower.
+The simplest way to handle this is to arrange the towers in circular order 0, 2, 1 when n is ODD and in circular order 0, 1, 2 when n is EVEN.
 Then moving disk 1 clockwise will always move it in the right direction.

 Alternatively, one could always use the circular order 0, 1, 2 but then the n disks would be moved from tower 0 to tower 1 when n is ODD and the n disks would be moved from tower 0 to tower 2 when n is EVEN.

 2.2 Counting Algorithm

 The iterative algorithm assumes that one can look at the puzzle and see which disk to move.
 Somewhat surprisingly, the necessary information can be in a simple binary counter as used in the following algorithm.

 COUNTING ALGORITHM

 '''

 T:= 0 (TOWER NUMBER COMPUTED MODULO 3)

 COUNT:= 0 (COUNT HAS n BITS)

 P:= {1 if n is even } {-1 if n is odd }

 move disk 1 from T to T+P

 T:= T+P

 COUNT:= COUNT + 1

 WHILE COUNT ≠ ALL 1's DO

 IF rightmost 0 in COUNT is in even position

 THEN move disk from T-P to T+P

 ELSE move disk from T+P to T-P

 COUNT:= COUNT + 1

 move disk 1 from T to T+P

 T:= T+P

 COUNT:= COUNT + 1

+ENDMALLE

+'''

 ENDWHILE

-'''

 The above algorithm is due to Cull and Ecklund [4] and a similar counting algorithm was presented by Walsh [20].
 We defer the correctness argument until after we have generalized this puzzle.

 3. Spin-Out

 Spin-Out is another popular, but somewhat lesser-known puz-